BxCppDev/homebrew-bxtap/README.rst

 This approach allows to setup Linuxbrew only on explicit demand from a given shell.
-IMHO, it is a bad practice to systematically load tons of paths to all  the software binaries installed on your  system.
+IMHO, it is a bad practice to systematically load tons of paths to all the executable programs installed on your system.
 You end up with a very heavy environment,  polluted by plenty of software that you won't  use during a specific  working session.
 Our credo  is thus:
 *Activate only what you will use!*.